MeltingComet/CrackShot/README.md

 1. First make sure you have a clean OneShot install on Steam.
 Right-click on OneShot -> Properties -> Local Files tab -> Verify integrity of game cache
 2. Clone the repository on your computer
+  * (**Do this step ONLY if you installed OneShot in another library than Steam's default one.**) Go to the repository and open `b_setup.bat`, put the path of the steam library that has OneShot after `SET steam=`, for example: `SET steam=G:\SteamLibrary`
-3. Go to the repository, and open the file "b_setup.bat" (Right-click, edit...)
+3. Go to the repository and execute b_setup.bat
-4. Change `steam=C:\Program Files (x86)\Steam\steamapps\common\OneShot` to the proper steam folder on your computer, save and close
-5. Execute b_setup.bat

 Now unless you reclone the repository, you won't need to run the setup again.